Sead Čaušević

-Sead Čaušević (born 15 September 1949) is a Bosnian politician who served as the Premier of Tuzla Canton for three years until his forced resignation in 2014, during the violent anti-government protests and riots in Bosnia and Herzegovina.
+Sead Čaušević (born 15 September 1949) is a Bosnian politician who served as the Prime Minister of Tuzla Canton for three years until his forced resignation in 2014, during the violent anti-government protests and riots in Bosnia and Herzegovina.

 Biography

 Čaušević was born in Tuzla in 1949.
 He completed gymnasium in Gračanica in 1968 and graduated from the Faculty of Law in the University of Sarajevo in 1972.
 His political career began in 1973 when he became a member of the municipal court in Gračanica.

 He served in this position until 1977, when he became secretary to the Municipality of Gračanica for a year, then he was the President of the Executive Board of the municipality until 1982.
 Afterwards, for 18 years, he was the Director of Grafopak d.d.
 Gračanic, a paper packaging manufacturing company.
 He then stepped down to be the company's deputy director for five years.
 He re-entered politics in 2005 when he became a member of the Parliamentary Assembly of Bosnia and Herzegovina representing Gračanica for the Social Democratic Party.

 In January 2014, Čaušević said that his salary was the fourth highest in the Tuzla Canton.